Coronavirus Resources

 Here are more steps to take if you are diagnosed with COVID-19.
 Remember, your best bet of avoiding infection or serious illness is to get vaccinated and wear a good-quality mask in public spaces.

-When You May Have Symptoms of the Flu
+When You May Have the Flu: Symptoms

 Like COVID-19, the flu is caused by a virus that spreads from person to person.
 It can infect the nose, throat and, at times, the lungs.
 Symptoms can range from mild to very severe.
 Everyone 6 months of age and older should get a flu vaccine every season.

 According to the Centers for Disease Control and Prevention (CDC), one key difference between the flu and other ailments — including coronavirus — is the sudden onset of symptoms.
 You may feel fine one day and then miserable the next.
-What’s more, symptoms often affect more than your respiratory tract and may include

 • Cough